-- Fluorinated polymers including plastic products such as polytetrafluoroethylene (PTFE), fluorinated ethylene-propylene (FEP) or polychlorotrifluoroethylene (PCTFE); - Elastomer products such as Neoflon, Kalrez, Viton or Fluorel; - Amorphous polymers such as polyimides (Vespel SP21); - Ceramics and glass, which are totally oxidized products, are burn resistant but brittle so they are generally used with a binder as composite products.
-The crystalline structure is very stable and burn resistant as in the case of graphite, which has a high oxygen compatibility even at high temperature; and - Other products as listed by BAM [22].
+- Fluorinated polymers including plastic products such as polytetrafluoroethylene (PTFE), fluorinated ethylene-propylene (FEP), or polychlorotrifluoroethylene (PCTFE); - Fluoroelastomer products such as Neoflon®, Kalrez®, Viton®, or Fluorel®; - Amorphous polymers such as polyimides; - Ceramics and glass, which are totally oxidised products, are burn resistant but brittle so they are generally used with a binder as composite products.
+The crystalline structure is very stable and burn resistant as in the case of graphite, which has a high oxygen compatibility even at high temperature; and - Other products as listed by BAM or ASTM G63 based on given test conditions [26, 11].

-WARNING: Fluorinated polymers may release toxic gases when they burn.
+WARNING: Fluorinated polymers can release toxic gases when they burn.
 Composition of non-metals can be variable.
 Users should verify composition and compatibility of non-metal components prior to use in oxygen service.

-Lubricants are also detailed in 5.5
+Lubricants are also detailed in 5.5.

-4.6 Piping systems
+4.6 Piping and pipeline systems